StefanTodoran/crates-craters/README.md

         <img src="assets/main_theme/left_icon.png" style="width: 1em;"/>
       </h2>
       <p>
         Running and testing the app locally will require that you possess a phone with Expo Go installed on it and a working internet connection.
-Open the root folder and type `expo start`.
-For some reason, tunnel is the only connection type that works, so open the dev tools and switch to that mode.
+To work with live refresh, run:<br>
+        <b>expo start</b><br>
+        Since the game is fairly computationally intensive for React Native, to see production accurate performance run:<br>
+        <b>npx expo start --no-dev --minify</b>
       </p>
       <br>
       <h2 style="display: flex; align-items: center;">